JCMagnm/GuitarTool/README.md

 # GuitarTool

-A personal guitar learning tool I built for myself – because I needed exactly this and couldn't find anything that had it all in one place without ads, costs, or data tracking.
+A free, offline-capable guitar tool for the browser – metronome, chromatic tuner, chord diagrams, scale visualizer and circle of fifths in a single HTML file.
+All in one place without ads, costs, or data tracking.

 ## Features